-The goals of the Los Angeles Historic Resource Survey (LAHRS) Project are to research the objectives, methods, funding, and incentives employed in a comprehensive citywide survey in Los Angeles and to work with city decision-makers and stakeholders to implement a survey program.
+The Los Angeles Historic Resource Survey (LAHRS) Project researched the objectives, methods, funding, and incentives employed in a comprehensive citywide survey in Los Angeles and has worked with city decision-makers and stakeholders to implement a survey program.

 These goals were achieved through the following components:

 In 2000, the Getty Conservation Institute undertook an assessment of the potential for a comprehensive, citywide historic resource survey in the City of Los Angeles.
 Published in 2001, the Los Angeles Historic Resource Survey Assessment Project: Summary Report revealed that only 15 percent of the city had previously been surveyed: that there was support from city government, neighborhoods, the business community and preservationists for having reliable information on the city's historic resources: and that there was strong momentum for adaptive reuse, neighborhood conservation, and cultural tourism throughout the city.